fiatinsight/synapse-ui/README.md

 - `data_action`: Include any actions for a Stimulus controller separated by a single space.
 For example: `dragstart->drag-table-row#dragstart dragover->drag-table-row#dragover`.

+- `data_url`: Include a data URL attribute for handling things (maybe in JavaScript).
+(Note: This is included in the table layout twice, both at the `table` element as well as in the `tbody` element.
+This is designed to allow flexibility for actions you might want to take that depend on this value.)

 - `variables`: Pass anything else you like for use in your template.
 For example: `variables: { color: 'red', account: Current.account }` Then retrieve them by calling `variables[:color]` or `variables[:account]`.
 Defaults to `nil` unless included.

 ## Development